yum-food/modular_slang/README.md

 - import unitypackage
 - right click .slang file, select 'Translate to HLSL'
+  - it should also auto recompile whenever you tab back into unity
 - import the generated .hlsl in your shader

 build instructions